 University of Auckland students are invited to gain hands-on experience in a start-up through the Start-up Interns programme.
 Lend your skills to an early-stage venture and learn new skills, geared to accelerate your future.

-Applications for 2023 close on Sunday 19 March.
+Applications for 2024 close on Wednesday 13th March.
 Open to all current undergraduate and postgraduate students at the University of Auckland.
+International student applications welcome from those with existing work visa eligibility.
 Apply now, positions are limited!

 About Start-up Interns